buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_1_Getting_Started_With_Solana.md

 You'll magically clone my repo and full IDE in your browser to work with the code.
 Once it stops loading and shows you some code click "run" at the top and you're good to go.
 Might take 2-4 min the first time.

-**Please Note: As you go through this project, you may notice that we are referecning `.js` files.
+**Please Note: As you go through this project, you may notice that we are referencing `.js` files.
 In Replit, if you are creating any new JavaScript files, you will need to use the `.jsx` extension instead!
 Replit has some performance fanciness that requires you use the `.jsx` file extension :).**

 Here's a quick video I made for a different project going over some Replit basics: